Hstellar/Hstellar.github.io/_posts/2021-01-21_Covid_immunology_appathon.md

 ---
 layout: post-no-feature
 title: EDA between personalized immune repertoires and COVID-19 disease variables
-description: "To explore the relationship between personalized immune repertoires and COVID-19 disease variables and associated factors.
-This exploration is part of [Precision FDA competition](https://precision.fda.gov/challenges/12)."
+description: "To explore the relationship between personalized immune repertoires and COVID-19 disease variables and associated factors"
 categories: articles
 tags: [sample post, images, test]
 ---

-To effectively combat the widespread transmission of COVID-19 infection and save lives especially of those vulnerable individuals, it is imperative to better understand its pathophysiology to enable effective diagnosis, prognosis and treatment strategies using rapidly shared data.
+This exploration is part of [Precision FDA competition](https://precision.fda.gov/challenges/12) To effectively combat the widespread transmission of COVID-19 infection and save lives especially of those vulnerable individuals, it is imperative to better understand its pathophysiology to enable effective diagnosis, prognosis and treatment strategies using rapidly shared data.

 Immunology: There are two types of immune responses: innate and adaptive.